Bleeding in the Digestive Tract

 .
 During these tests you either drink or have barium-containing fluid placed through the rectum and then X-ray is used to look for any abnormalities.
 Barium lights up on X-ray.

 Angiography.
-With this technique, a material that lights up with a special camera is injected into the veins to highlight blood vessels so the doctor can look for the site of the bleeding.
+With this technique, a contrast material that shows up on imaging tests such as a CT scan or MRI is injected into a vein to highlight blood vessels.
+The doctor can then look for the site of the bleeding.
 In selected situations, angiography allows injection of medication that may stop the bleeding.

 Radionuclide scanning.
 This is a noninvasive screening technique that can be used for locating sites of bleeding, especially in the lower digestive tract.
 This technique involves injecting small amounts of radioactive material before pictures of the organs are taken with a special camera.